LucyHeath/Bored/README.md

 ## Planning
 This was a group project but on a very short timescale, in order to optimize the learning opportunity from other colleagues we decided to work together from start to finish.
 I did the coding and made regular commits to Github, and at completion my colleagues forked from this.
-We used [Trello](https://trello.com/) to keep track of our TODO list.
+We made a brief plan of priorities and what must be done to meet the project breif, and other functionality that could be achieved with additional time We used [Trello](https://trello.com/) to keep track of our TODO list.

 ### Finding an API
 We searched the web looking for a clean and easy to use API.
 The [Bored API](https://www.boredapi.com/documentation#endpoints-participants) returns a single object at random when called.
 Endpoints can be filtered by any of the keys, for example by activity;